Odisha: Geography

 Odisha lies between the latitudes 17.780N and 22.730N, and between longitudes 81.37E and 87.53E.
 The state has an area of 155,707 km2, which is 4.87% of total area of India, and a coastline of 450 km.
 In the eastern part of the state lies the coastal plain.
 It extends from the Subarnarekha River in the north to the Rushikulya River in the south.
 The lake Chilika is part of the coastal plains.
-The plains are rich in fertile silt deposited by the six major rivers flowing into the Bay of Bengal: Subarnarekha, Budhabalanga, Baitarani, Brahmani, Mahanadi and Rushikulya.
-The Central Rice Research Institute (CRRI), a Food and Agriculture Organization-recognised rice gene bank and research institute, is situated on the banks of Mahanadi in Cuttack.
+The plains are rich in fertile silt deposited by the six major rivers flowing into the Bay of Bengal: Subarnarekha, Budhabalanga, Baitarani, Brahmani, Mahanadi, and Rushikulya.
+The National Rice Research Institute (NRRI), a Food and Agriculture Organization-recognised rice gene bank and research institute, is situated on the banks of Mahanadi in Cuttack.
 The stretch between Puri and Bhadrak in Odisha juts out a little into the sea, making it vulnerable to any cyclonic activity.

 Three-quarters of the state is covered in mountain ranges.
 Deep and broad valleys have been made in them by rivers.
 These valleys have fertile soil and are densely populated.
 Odisha also has plateaus and rolling uplands, which have lower elevation than the plateaus.
 The highest point in the state is Deomali at 1,672 metres in Koraput district.
 Some other high peaks are: Sinkaram (1,620 m), Golikoda (1,617 m), and Yendrika (1,582 metres).